 What do I do if I need first aid when at Eden?

 We have a dedicated team of first aiders and paramedics.
 If you are in need of any medical assistance, please contact a member of Eden staff and they will be happy to help.

 What are the toilets like at Eden?

 We’ve got a whopping 245 toilets, of which we’re very proud!
 Not only do they flush with harvested rainwater from our site, they have won several national Loo of the Year Awards.
 All toilets on site are easily accessible and each location includes a dedicated accessible cubicle.
+We also have a special Changing Places toilet which includes a height adjustable changing bench, a hoist system, shower and space for one person with a disability and up to two personal assistants.
 See our Accessibility Guide for more information on getting around Eden.

 How can I contact Lost Property?